squishdotcafe/Brick-Hill/README.md

 # Brick Hill Source 2023
 This is the Brick Hill source from 2023, it should be common sense to setup.
+I advise against using this fork.

 If you use this according to the LICENCE you must open source any updates you make to it.